tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - **Phasing out a legacy system**

-Phasing out a legacy system means, most of the times, replacing it for one or several newer systems.
+  - Phasing out a legacy system means, most of the times, replacing it for one or several newer systems.

     - Identify a small piece of the legacy system that can be moved to one of the new systems;
     - Identify additions needed in the Anti-Corruption layer;
     - Implement
     - Deploy
     - Identify obsolete code in the Anti-Corruption layer and remove it;
     - Identify obsolete code in the legacy system and, if possible, remove it.

 - **From OPEN HOST SERVICE to PUBLISHED LANGUAGE**

-Sometimes, when in an Open Host Service architecture, we will have several ad-hoc protocols specific to each communication situation.
+  - Sometimes, when in an Open Host Service architecture, we will have several ad-hoc protocols specific to each communication situation.
 There is no common, standard communication protocol.

-As the need to integrate with more systems grows, the amount of communication specificities grows as well: Scalability and maintainability are at risk.
+  - As the need to integrate with more systems grows, the amount of communication specificities grows as well: Scalability and maintainability are at risk.

-Therefore we need a common, standard, communication Interchange Language that any system con use to communicate with our system, we need a published language:
+  - Therefore we need a common, standard, communication Interchange Language that any system con use to communicate with our system, we need a published language:

   - If possible, use an industry standard language;
   - If its not possible to use an industry standard language, create your own:
     - Start by making the core domain as clear as possible;
     - Use the core domain as the base for the new interchange language;
     - If possible, use a general purpose Interchange Language Syntax (XML, JSON) as a base for our new Interchange Language;
     - Publish the language, making it known to all involved in the systems collaboration;
     - Publish any architectural changes as well;
     - Build translation layers for all collaborating systems;
     - Switch to the new Interchange Language.
   - the published language must be stable, yet you'll still need the freedom to change the host's model as you continue your relentless refactoring.
 Therefore, do not equate the interchange language and the model of the host.
 Keeping them close together will reduce the translation overhead.

-## core domain
+## Core Domain

 - to make a domain model an asset, the critical core of that model has to be sleek and fully leveraged to create application functionality.
 - Boil the model down.
 Define a core domain and provide a means of easily distinguishing it from the mass of supporting model and code.
 - **Bring the most valuable and specialized concepts into sharp relief.
 Make the core small.**
-- Apply top talent to the core domain, and recruit accordingly.
 - **Spend the effort in the core to find a deep model and develop a supple design - sufficient to fulfill the system's vision.**
+- Within the Domain, the Core Domain is the actual purpose of the application, is the reason of its existence, its why we started building it in the first place.
+- The distillation and definition of the core domain is crucial and it should drive human resources hiring and allocation, as well as the biggest design effort to create a supple and maintainable design:
+  - Hire developers that fit best with the Core Domain;
+  - Assign the best developers to the Core Domain;
+  - Try your best to keep the Core Domain the priority in suppleness and maintainability;
+  - Refactorings that most closely affect the Core Domain should have priority;
+- **The greatest value of custom software comes from the total control of the Core Domain**.
+  - Create long term relations with your best, most committed and interested domain experts;
+  - Create opportunities for our best technical experts to learn the Domain;
+  - Assign our best, most committed, interested and long term connected developers to develop and maintain the Core Domain;
+  - Use a well designed framework to save us from developing the most generic parts and leave us free to focus on the core.

 ## generic subdomains
 - some parts of the model add complexity without capturing or communicating specialized knowledge.
+- An example of a Generic Sub-Domain is “time-zones”.
+Although time-zones are needed, and maybe even crucial, they are not part of our main business.
+- We need to:
-- Identify cohesive subdomains that are not the motivation for your project, factor out generic models of these subdomains and place them in separate modules.
+  - Identify cohesive Sub-Domains that are not the main motivation of our project;
+  - Extract those Sub-Domains into cohesive and decoupled modules;
+  - Consider using existing solutions (community off-the-shelve solutions).
   - Leave no trace of your specialties in them.
   - once they have been separated, give their continuing development lower priority than the core domain, and avoid assigning your core developers to the tasks (because they will gain little domain knowledge from them)
   - also, consider off-the-shelf solutions or published models for these generic subdomains.

 ## domain vision statement
 - the critical aspects of the domain model may span multiple bounded contexts, but by definition, these distinct models can't be structured to show their common focus.
 - Write a short description (about one page) of the core domain and the value it will bring, the "value proposition." ignore those aspects that do not distinguish this domain model from others.
 - Write this statement early and revise it as you gain new insight.
+- It can be derived from a Project Vision Statement, but it is more specific, it focus on the nature of the Domain Model, its value and differential.
+- It is a document that should be used through the whole development process, helping to guide resource allocation, guide modelling choices and educate team members.
+- This will help keep the team focus on what is really important in the project and the Domain at hand.

 ## highlighted core
 - a domain vision statement identifies the core domain in broad terms, but it leaves the identification of the specific core model elements up to the vagaries of individual interpretation.
 Unless there is an exceptionally high level of communication on the team, the vision statement alone will have little impact.
 - **The mental labour of constantly filtering the model to identify the essential parts absorbs concentration better spent on design thinking, and it requires comprehensive knowledge of the model.
 Therefore, the core domain must be made easier to see.**
+  - extensive formal documentation, using UML and other diagramming.
+For example, a digital document vault
+  - reduced and informal, but visible, documentation of concepts.
+For example, a context diagram, hand drawn, hanging on the office wall.
+  - light-weight architecture records.
+  - brief documents describing the Core Domain and the interactions between its elements.
+This document should be minimalistic, should not contain implementation details, on the contrary, it should focus on abstraction, broad strokes, the stable concepts.
 - **Write a brief document (3-7 sparse pages) describing the core domain and the primary interactions among core elements.**
 - Flag the elements of the core domain within the primary repository of the model without particularly trying to elucidate its role.
 Make it effortless for a developer to know what is in or out of the core.
 - Although the vision statement and highlighted core inform and guide, they do not modify the model or the code itself.